digego/extempore/docs/caas.rst

      </div>

-After running ``extempore`` with ``--device 2``, it prints some information to ``stdout`` (which I'll often refer to as the *log*) about the device that it's using.
+After running ``extempore`` with ``--device 2``, it prints some information to ``stdout`` (sometimes referred to as the *log*) about the device that it's using.
 As you can see, it all looks ok: 2 channels out, samplerate of 44100Hz.
 At this point, the ``extempore`` process is running, and will keep doing so until you kill it.

-Also, the compiler prints some information about 'starting up some processes', namely a ``primary`` process on port ``7099`` and a ``utility`` process on port ``7098``.
+Also, the compiler prints some information about "starting up some processes", namely a ``primary`` process on port ``7099`` and a ``utility`` process on port ``7098``.
 These are the TCP ports we'll send our code to.
-A running Extempore binary can provide *multiple* Extempore processes [4]_, as well as connecting to multiple other Extempore processes, potentially running on remote hosts.
-This forms the basis for Extempore's powerful distributed processing capability, which I'll cover in a future blog post.
-For the moment, though, you don't have to worry about multiple processes, we'll only connect and interact with the ``primary`` process.
+A running Extempore binary can provide *multiple* Extempore processes (*kindof* like POSIX threads) as well as connecting to multiple other Extempore processes, potentially running on remote hosts.
+This forms the basis for Extempore's powerful distributed processing capability.
+For the moment, though, you don't have to worry about multiple processes, just connect and interact with the ``primary`` process.

 Connecting to the Extempore compiler
 ------------------------------------